Franklin Resources

 !

-regulatory and litigation overhang
+Regulatory and litigation overhang

 The investigations into WAM's trading practices are not just a headline problem.
 They raise legal cost, client retention, and franchise-value risk.